Primary Advisor/Dissertation Chair

 Special Education, Technology

 Brumbaugh, Angela Jean, "The Use of One-To-One iPad Technology and its Impact on Students Receiving Special Education Services Work Completion and Grades" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 206.